catdefender22/Data-Analysis-Project-Music-MentalHealth_Relationship/README.md

 - **SQL:** For data cleaning, transformation, and analytical querying
 - **SMSS:** Used as the database engine to store and manage the relational dataset
-- **Tableau:** For visualization of results and reporting

 ---

 ## 📦 Dataset

-The dataset used in this project comes from **Olist**, a real Brazilian e-commerce marketplace that connects multiple sellers to customers across Brazil.
-It contains detailed historical data on thousands of orders placed between 2016 and 2018.
-The dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and is known for its completeness and authenticity.

-It includes information such as:

-- Order and delivery timestamps
-- Customer and seller location data
-- Product details and categories
-- Payment methods and amounts
-- Customer reviews and ratings

-This rich structure allows for in-depth analysis of customer behavior, product performance, logistics, and satisfaction trends.
+  The dataset used in this project comes from the <strong> Music &amp; Mental Health Survey</strong>, a public dataset available on  <a href="https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results?resource=download" target="_blank">Kaggle</a>.
+It includes responses from individuals around the world about their music listening habits, such as favorite genres, streaming platforms, and hours spent listening alongside self-reported measures of mental health like anxiety, depression, insomnia, and OCD.

 ---

 ## 🗄️ Database

-To manage and explore the dataset effectively, a **relational SQL database** has been created.
-PostgreSQL is used to store and query the data.
-The schema has been designed to reflect the natural relationships between orders, customers, sellers, and products.
+To manage and explore the dataset effectively, a relational SQL database has been created using Microsoft SQL Server.
+The schema is designed to reflect the natural structure of the survey, organizing responses into themes like listening habits, genre preferences, and mental health indicators.

 Key relationships include:

-- Customers placing multiple orders
-- Each order containing one or more products
-- Sellers fulfilling different items across various orders
-- Reviews linked to each order for quality assessment

-This structure supports complex queries and enables robust data slicing for KPIs, trends, and insight generation.
+– Each respondent providing a unique set of answers
+– Music preferences connected to self-reported mental health scores – Streaming behavior linked to demographics like age and daily listening time – Perceived effects of music categorized alongside listening context and genre

 ---